-There is no fee for a preservation permit but there may be for the building or demolition permit.
+There is no fee for a preservation permit but there may be for the building or demolition permit from the Codes Department.
 The fee is based upon the type and value of the work done, and will be charged to you by the Codes Department when you apply for your building permit.